 How to Get There

 From the Great Western Highway in the Blue Mountains, turn into Victoria Falls Road, north of Blackheath and just south of Mount Victoria.

 Victoria Falls Lookout

-Victoria Falls and Cascades
+Victoria Creek Cascades

-It’s an easy to follow path, first through an area of rocky outcrops and slowly turning into a greener, rainforest-like environment.
+It’s an easy-to-follow, zig-zag style walking path, first through an area of rocky outcrops and slowly evolving into a greener, rainforest-like environment.